Pradyumna1312/FPGA_Workshop_VSD/README.md

 ## Results

-# Introduction to SOFA - (Skywater Opensource FPGAs) and its implementation using counter as a module
+# Introduction to SOFA - (Skywater Opensource FPGAs)

 ## Installation of SOFA
 ### Verifying proper installation
 ## Using SOFA for counter
 ## Results

-# Implementation of RVMyth processor with the help of SOFA
+# Implementation of RVMyth processor with SOFA
 ## SOFA Implementation
 ## Results